Razyapoo/KGBClusteringDocumentation/scientific_documentation.md

     <em>Figure 2.
 Summarization.</em>
 </p>

-<h4 id="clustering">Clustering</h4>
+<h3 id="clustering">Clustering</h3>

-Graph clustering is the process of grouping the nodes of the graph into clusters, taking into account edge and node structures of the graph in such a way that there are several edges within each cluster and very few (or even no edges) between clusters [[6]](#references).
+Graph clustering is the process of grouping nodes into clusters, taking into account the structure of edges and nodes of the graph, so that there are several edges in each cluster and very few (or even no edges) between clusters [[8]](#references).
 Graph clustering clusters the nodes based on their similarity measure.

-<h4 id="coarsening">Coarsening</h4>
+#TODO Modularity

+<h3 id="coarsening">Coarsening</h3>

 The goal of this method is to replace the original graph by one which has fewer nodes, but whose structure and characteristics are similar to those of the original graph.
 Usually nodes with similar properties are grouped into a clusters.
-These similarity clusters form the new nodes of the coarsened graph and are hence termed as supernodes [[7]](#references).
+These similarity clusters form the new nodes of the coarsened graph and are hence termed as supernodes [[9]](#references).

-<h4 id="condensation">Condensation</h4>
+<h3 id="condensation">Condensation</h3>

 Graph condensation returns a directed graph whose nodes represent the strong components of the original graph.
 This reduction provides a simplified view of the connectivity between components.